Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 - pea milk

-My basic 2-ingredient chia pudding recipe doesn't have much flavor.
-But that's THE.
-FUN.
-PART.
+This basic 2-ingredient chia pudding recipe doesn't have much flavor on its own.
+But that's the fun part of this simple recipe.

 It's pretty much a blank canvas to add whatever toppings and flavors you feel like eating on any given day.